 A Chat: Australian Artist Ken Done

-WADES Report chats to iconic Australian artist Ken Done about his inspiration and the new generation loving his work.
+WADES Report chats to iconic Australian Artist Ken Done Story about his inspiration and the new generation loving his work.

 What is it about Australian beach and outdoor culture that inspired so much of your work?